 Preparations for the Conquest of Canaan

-10 Then Joshua commanded the officers of the people, 11 "Pass through the camp, and command the people: "Prepare your provisions; for in three days you are to cross over the Jordan, to go in to take possession of the land that the Lord your God gives you to possess.' " 12 To the Reubenites, the Gadites, and the half-tribe of Manasseh Joshua said, 13 "Remember the word that Moses the servant of the Lord commanded you, saying, "The Lord your God is providing you a place of rest, and will give you this land.'
-14 Your wives, your little ones, and your livestock shall remain in the land that Moses gave you beyond the Jordan.
-But all the warriors among you shall cross over armed before your kindred and shall help them, 15 until the Lord gives rest to your kindred as well as to you, and they too take possession of the land that the Lord your God is giving them.
-Then you shall return to your own land and take possession of it, the land that Moses the servant of the Lord gave you beyond the Jordan to the east."
+10 Then Joshua commanded the officers of the people, 11 "Pass through the camp, and command the people, 'Prepare your provisions; for within three days you are to pass over this Jordan, to go in to take possession of the land which the Lord your God gives you to possess.'"
+12 And to the Reubenites, the Gadites, and the half-tribe of Manas'seh Joshua said, 13 "Remember the word which Moses the servant of the Lord commanded you, saying, 'The Lord your God is providing you a place of rest, and will give you this land.'
+14 Your wives, your little ones, and your cattle shall remain in the land which Moses gave you beyond the Jordan; but all the men of valor among you shall pass over armed before your brethren and shall help them, 15 until the Lord gives rest to your brethren as well as to you, and they also take possession of the land which the Lord your God is giving them; then you shall return to the land of your possession, and shall possess it, the land which Moses the servant of the Lord gave you beyond the Jordan toward the sunrise."

-16 They answered Joshua: "All that you have commanded us we will do, and wherever you send us we will go.
-17 Just as we obeyed Moses in all things, so we will obey you.
-Only may the Lord your God be with you, as he was with Moses!
-18 Whoever rebels against your orders and disobeys your words, whatever you command, shall be put to death.
-Only be strong and courageous."
+16 And they answered Joshua, "All that you have commanded us we will do, and wherever you send us we will go.
+17 Just as we obeyed Moses in all things, so we will obey you; only may the Lord your God be with you, as he was with Moses!
+18 Whoever rebels against your commandment and disobeys your words, whatever you command him, shall be put to death.
+Only be strong and of good courage."

 The Spies Sent to Jericho

-2 1 Then Joshua son of Nun sent two men secretly from Shittim as spies, saying, "Go, view the land, especially Jericho."
-So they went, and entered the house of a prostitute whose name was Rahab, and spent the night there.
-2 The king of Jericho was told, "Some Israelites have come here tonight to search out the land."
-3 Then the king of Jericho sent orders to Rahab, "Bring out the men who have come to you, who entered your house, for they have come only to search out the whole land."
-4 But the woman took the two men and hid them.
-Then she said, "True, the men came to me, but I did not know where they came from.
-5 And when it was time to close the gate at dark, the men went out.
-Where the men went I do not know.
-Pursue them quickly, for you can overtake them."
-6 She had, however, brought them up to the roof and hidden them with the stalks of flax that she had laid out on the roof.
-7 So the men pursued them on the way to the Jordan as far as the fords.
-As soon as the pursuers had gone out, the gate was shut.
+2 1 And Joshua the son of Nun sent two men secretly from Shittim as spies, saying, "Go, view the land, especially Jericho."
+And they went, and came into the house of a harlot whose name was Rahab, and lodged there.
+2 And it was told the king of Jericho, "Behold, certain men of Israel have come here tonight to search out the land."
+3 Then the king of Jericho sent to Rahab, saying, "Bring forth the men that have come to you, who entered your house; for they have come to search out all the land."
+4 But the woman had taken the two men and hidden them; and she said, "True, men came to me, but I did not know where they came from; 5 and when the gate was to be closed, at dark, the men went out; where the men went I do not know; pursue them quickly, for you will overtake them."
+6 But she had brought them up to the roof, and hid them with the stalks of flax which she had laid in order on the roof.
+7 So the men pursued after them on the way to the Jordan as far as the fords; and as soon as the pursuers had gone out, the gate was shut.

-8 Before they went to sleep, she came up to them on the roof 9 and said to the men: "I know that the Lord has given you the land, and that dread of you has fallen on us, and that all the inhabitants of the land melt in fear before you.
+8 Before they lay down, she came up to them on the roof, 9 and said to the men, "I know that the Lord has given you the land, and that the fear of you has fallen upon us, and that all the inhabitants of the land melt away before you.
 10 For we have heard how the Lord dried up the water of the Red Sea before you when you came out of Egypt, and what you did to the two kings of the Amorites that were beyond the Jordan, to Sihon and Og, whom you utterly destroyed.
-11 As soon as we heard it, our hearts melted, and there was no courage left in any of us because of you.
-The Lord your God is indeed God in heaven above and on earth below.
-12 Now then, since I have dealt kindly with you, swear to me by the Lord that you in turn will deal kindly with my family.
-Give me a sign of good faith 13 that you will spare my father and mother, my brothers and sisters, and all who belong to them, and deliver our lives from death."
-14 The men said to her, "Our life for yours!
+11 And as soon as we heard it, our hearts melted, and there was no courage left in any man, because of you; for the Lord your God is he who is God in heaven above and on earth beneath.
+12 Now then, swear to me by the Lord that as I have dealt kindly with you, you also will deal kindly with my father's house, and give me a sure sign, 13 and save alive my father and mother, my brothers and sisters, and all who belong to them, and deliver our lives from death."
+14 And the men said to her, "Our life for yours!
 If you do not tell this business of ours, then we will deal kindly and faithfully with you when the Lord gives us the land."
-15 Then she let them down by a rope through the window, for her house was on the outer side of the city wall and she resided within the wall itself.
-16 She said to them, "Go toward the hill country, so that the pursuers may not come upon you.
-Hide yourselves there three days, until the pursuers have returned; then afterward you may go your way."
-17 The men said to her, "We will be released from this oath that you have made us swear to you 18 if we invade the land and you do not tie this crimson cord in the window through which you let us down, and you do not gather into your house your father and mother, your brothers, and all your family.
-19 If any of you go out of the doors of your house into the street, they shall be responsible for their own death, and we shall be innocent; but if a hand is laid upon any who are with you in the house, we shall bear the responsibility for their death.
-20 But if you tell this business of ours, then we shall be released from this oath that you made us swear to you."
-21 She said, "According to your words, so be it."
-She sent them away and they departed.
-Then she tied the crimson cord in the window.
+15 Then she let them down by a rope through the window, for her house was built into the city wall, so that she dwelt in the wall.
+16 And she said to them, "Go into the hills, lest the pursuers meet you; and hide yourselves there three days, until the pursuers have returned; then afterward you may go your way."
+17 The men said to her, "We will be guiltless with respect to this oath of yours which you have made us swear.
+18 Behold, when we come into the land, you shall bind this scarlet cord in the window through which you let us down; and you shall gather into your house your father and mother, your brothers, and all your father's household.
+19 If any one goes out of the doors of your house into the street, his blood shall be upon his head, and we shall be guiltless; but if a hand is laid upon any one who is with you in the house, his blood shall be on our head.
+20 But if you tell this business of ours, then we shall be guiltless with respect to your oath which you have made us swear."
+21 And she said, "According to your words, so be it."
+Then she sent them away, and they departed; and she bound the scarlet cord in the window.

-22 They departed and went into the hill country and stayed there three days, until the pursuers returned.
-The pursuers had searched all along the way and found nothing.
-23 Then the two men came down again from the hill country.
-They crossed over, came to Joshua son of Nun, and told him all that had happened to them.
-24 They said to Joshua, "Truly the Lord has given all the land into our hands; moreover all the inhabitants of the land melt in fear before us."
+22 They departed, and went into the hills, and remained there three days, until the pursuers returned; for the pursuers had made search all along the way and found nothing.
+23 Then the two men came down again from the hills, and passed over and came to Joshua the son of Nun; and they told him all that had befallen them.
+24 And they said to Joshua, "Truly the Lord has given all the land into our hands; and moreover all the inhabitants of the land are fainthearted because of us."

 Israel Passes over the Jordan

-3 1 Early in the morning Joshua rose and set out from Shittim with all the Israelites, and they came to the Jordan.
-They camped there before crossing over.
-2 At the end of three days the officers went through the camp 3 and commanded the people, "When you see the ark of the covenant of the Lord your God being carried by the levitical priests, then you shall set out from your place.
-Follow it, 4 so that you may know the way you should go, for you have not passed this way before.
-Yet there shall be a space between you and it, a distance of about two thousand cubits; do not come any nearer to it."
-5 Then Joshua said to the people, "Sanctify yourselves; for tomorrow the Lord will do wonders among you."
-6 To the priests Joshua said, "Take up the ark of the covenant, and pass on in front of the people."
-So they took up the ark of the covenant and went in front of the people.
+3 1 Early in the morning Joshua rose and set out from Shittim, with all the people of Israel; and they came to the Jordan, and lodged there before they passed over.
+2 At the end of three days the officers went through the camp 3 and commanded the people, "When you see the ark of the covenant of the Lord your God being carried by the Levitical priests, then you shall set out from your place and follow it, 4 that you may know the way you shall go, for you have not passed this way before.
+Yet there shall be a space between you and it, a distance of about two thousand cubits; do not come near it."
+5 And Joshua said to the people, "Sanctify yourselves; for tomorrow the Lord will do wonders among you."
+6 And Joshua said to the priests, "Take up the ark of the covenant, and pass on before the people."
+And they took up the ark of the covenant, and went before the people.

-14 When the people set out from their tents to cross over the Jordan, the priests bearing the ark of the covenant were in front of the people.
-15 Now the Jordan overflows all its banks throughout the time of harvest.
-So when those who bore the ark had come to the Jordan, and the feet of the priests bearing the ark were dipped in the edge of the water, 16 the waters flowing from above stood still, rising up in a single heap far off at Adam, the city that is beside Zarethan, while those flowing toward the sea of the Arabah, the Dead Sea, were wholly cut off.
-Then the people crossed over opposite Jericho.
-17 While all Israel were crossing over on dry ground, the priests who bore the ark of the covenant of the Lord stood on dry ground in the middle of the Jordan, until the entire nation finished crossing over the Jordan.
+14 So, when the people set out from their tents, to pass over the Jordan with the priests bearing the ark of the covenant before the people, 15 and when those who bore the ark had come to the Jordan, and the feet of the priests bearing the ark were dipped in the brink of the water (the Jordan overflows all its banks throughout the time of harvest), 16 the waters coming down from above stood and rose up in a heap far off, at Adam, the city that is beside Zar'ethan, and those flowing down toward the sea of the Arabah, the Salt Sea, were wholly cut off; and the people passed over opposite Jericho.
+17 And while all Israel were passing over on dry ground, the priests who bore the ark of the covenant of the Lord stood on dry ground in the midst of the Jordan, until all the nation finished passing over the Jordan.

 The Twelve Stones Taken from the Jordan

-10 The priests who bore the ark remained standing in the middle of the Jordan, until everything was finished that the Lord commanded Joshua to tell the people, according to all that Moses had commanded Joshua.
-The people crossed over in haste.
-11 As soon as all the people had finished crossing over, the ark of the Lord, and the priests, crossed over in front of the people.
-12 The Reubenites, the Gadites, and the half-tribe of Manasseh crossed over armed before the Israelites, as Moses had ordered them.
-13 About forty thousand armed for war crossed over before the Lord to the plains of Jericho for battle.
+10 For the priests who bore the ark stood in the midst of the Jordan, until everything was finished that the Lord commanded Joshua to tell the people, according to all that Moses had commanded Joshua.
+The people passed over in haste; 11 and when all the people had finished passing over, the ark of the Lord and the priests passed over before the people.
+12 The sons of Reuben and the sons of Gad and the half-tribe of Manas'seh passed over armed before the people of Israel, as Moses had bidden them; 13 about forty thousand ready armed for war passed over before the Lord for battle, to the plains of Jericho.
 14 On that day the Lord exalted Joshua in the sight of all Israel; and they stood in awe of him, as they had stood in awe of Moses, all the days of his life.
-15 The Lord said to Joshua, 16 "Command the priests who bear the ark of the covenant, to come up out of the Jordan."
+15 And the Lord said to Joshua, 16 "Command the priests who bear the ark of the testimony to come up out of the Jordan."
 17 Joshua therefore commanded the priests, "Come up out of the Jordan."
-18 When the priests bearing the ark of the covenant of the Lord came up from the middle of the Jordan, and the soles of the priests' feet touched dry ground, the waters of the Jordan returned to their place and overflowed all its banks, as before.
-19 The people came up out of the Jordan on the tenth day of the first month, and they camped in Gilgal on the east border of Jericho.
+18 And when the priests bearing the ark of the covenant of the Lord came up from the midst of the Jordan, and the soles of the priests' feet were lifted up on dry ground, the waters of the Jordan returned to their place and overflowed all its banks, as before.
+19 The people came up out of the Jordan on the tenth day of the first month, and they encamped in Gilgal on the east border of Jericho.

-20 Those twelve stones, which they had taken out of the Jordan, Joshua set up in Gilgal, 21 saying to the Israelites, "When your children ask their parents in time to come, "What do these stones mean?'
-22 then you shall let your children know, "Israel crossed over the Jordan here on dry ground.'
-23 For the Lord your God dried up the waters of the Jordan for you until you crossed over, as the Lord your God did to the Red Sea, which he dried up for us until we crossed over, 24 so that all the peoples of the earth may know that the hand of the Lord is mighty, and so that you may fear the Lord your God forever."
+20 And those twelve stones, which they took out of the Jordan, Joshua set up in Gilgal.
+21 And he said to the people of Israel, "When your children ask their fathers in time to come, 'What do these stones mean?'
+22 then you shall let your children know, 'Israel passed over this Jordan on dry ground.'
+23 For the Lord your God dried up the waters of the Jordan for you until you passed over, as the Lord your God did to the Red Sea, which he dried up for us until we passed over, 24 so that all the peoples of the earth may know that the hand of the Lord is mighty; that you may fear the Lord your God for ever."